Mastermegamind/tactical-3-point-game/.history/README_AI_LEARNING_20251227045957.md

 # AI Learning System - Complete Implementation

-This README provides an overview of the AI learning system implementation for the Okwe - Tactical Pebble Game.
+This README provides an overview of the AI learning system implementation for the Tactical Pebble Game.

 ---